luzk-emory/Deep-Reinforcement-Learning/p3_collab-compet/Report.md

 (This is a screen shot from [the original paper](https://arxiv.org/pdf/1706.02275.pdf), where you can find more details.)

 The python implementation is based on Udacity's [ddpg-pendulum](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) project.
-I upgrade my [previous project code](https://github.com/luzk-emory/Udacity-Deep-Reinforcement-Learning/tree/master/p2_continuous-control) to handle this multiple agent game by adding a `Group` class.
-Here, the two agents share the same memory buffer, but have their own actors and ctirics.
+To handle this multiple agent game, I introduce a `Group` class to combine agents together and share the same memory buffer; however, each agent has their own actor and ctiric.

 #### Neural Network Architecture